 Call for Nominations for ATIG’s Book Prize

-The Anthropology of Tourism Interest Group sponsors two separate book prizes: 1) the Nelson Graburn Book Prize for an author’s first book in the anthropology of tourism, 2) a prize for an author’s second or subsequent book.
+The Anthropology of Tourism Interest Group sponsors two separate book prizes: 1) the Nelson Graburn Book Prize for an author’s first book in the anthropology of tourism, 2) the Ed Bruner Prize for an author’s second or subsequent book.

 The first annual book prize in both categories was awarded at the 2018 meetings of the American Anthropological Association in San Jose, California.
 The inaugural winners were:

 - (2018 co-winner) Tourism and Informal Encounters in, by Valerio Simoni.
 Berghahn Books, 2016.

 - (2018 co-winner) Unorthodox Kin: Portuguese Marranos and the Global Search for Belonging, by Naomi Leite.
 University of California Press, 2017.